Osmosis Jones

-Osmosis Jones is a 2001 American live-action/animated buddy cop action comedy film directed by the Farrelly brothers and written by Marc Hyman.
-The film stars the voices of Chris Rock, Laurence Fishburne, David Hyde Pierce, Brandy Norwood and William Shatner, alongside Molly Shannon, Chris Elliott and Bill Murray in live-action roles.
-It combines live-action sequences directed by the Farrelly Brothers and animated ones directed by Piet Kroon and Tom Sito.
-It follows the titular protagonist, an anthropomorphic white blood cell police officer, as he teams up with a cold pill to protect his unhealthy human host from a deadly virus he unintentionally contracted.
+Osmosis Jones is a 2001 American live-action/animated buddy cop action comedy film directed by the Farrelly brothers (Peter and Bobby Farrelly) and written by Marc Hyman starring the voices of Chris Rock, Laurence Fishburne, David Hyde Pierce, Brandy Norwood and William Shatner, with Molly Shannon, Chris Elliott and Bill Murray in live-action roles.
+It combines live-action sequences directed by the Farrelly Brothers and animated ones directed by Piet Kroon and Tom Sito and follows the titular protagonist, an anthropomorphic white blood cell police officer (Rock), as he teams up with a cold pill (Pierce) to protect his unhealthy human host (Murray) from a deadly virus (Fishburne) he unintentionally contracted.

-The film premiered on August 7, 2001, and was released theatrically three days later.
+Filming for the live-action sequences took place in Plymouth, Massachusetts from April 2, 2000-June 19, 2000.
+Although originally expected to be released in November 2000, it premiered on August 7, 2001 and was theatrically released three days later by Warner Bros.
+Pictures.
 It received mixed reviews from critics, who praised the worldbuilding, animation, story and voice performances, but criticized the inconsistent tone of the live-action portions and overuse of gross-out humor.
-The film was also a commercial failure, grossing $14 million worldwide against a $70 million budget.
-Despite the poor financial response, the film became a success on home video and was followed by the animated television series Ozzy & Drix, which aired on Kids' WB for two seasons and twenty-six episodes from 2002 to 2004.
+The film was additionally a commercial failure, grossing $14 million worldwide against a $70 million budget.
+Despite the poor financial response, the film garnered success on home video, followed by Ozzy & Drix, an animated television series starring Phil LaMarr and Jeff Bennett as the titular characters that aired on Kids' WB for two seasons and 26 episodes from September 14, 2002-July 5, 2004.